smurph7894/crafttrckr/readme.md

 ### Images

-* Please note that in the deployed version the image upload does not currently upload.
-Currently they are saved on the web server.
-Ideally in future I'd use S3 or another equivlient.
+* Please note that in the deployed version the image upload currently uses the image url and the file loader is commented out.
+The file option is saved on the web server and does not work when deployed.
+Ideally in future I'd use S3 or another equivlient to make the image file upload work in a deployed environment.

+If on localhost and you'd like the images to be saved as files, uncomment the noted sections in:

+DisplayProject
+ProjectEditor
+ProjectIcon